 The ladies handicapping system came into play because the actual level of women playing a mixed handicap between -1 and +1 Goals varied greatly.
 The mixed scale didn’t account for that disparity.
 The ladies system is based on the mixed system but starts with 0 Goals and goes up to 10 Goals.
 We currently have 3 women holding a 10 Goal ladies handicap, two of whom are British.
 None of the women polo players currently rank higher than a +4 mixed handicap.

-Q: What is it like being a female pro in a sport with mixed teams?
+Q: What is it like being a female professional polo player in a sport with mixed teams?

 Ironically, I find myself more defined by my gender as an adult than when I was a kid.
-I grew up with two very athletic brothers and was never made to feel that my gender had anything to do with my strength or abilities.
+I grew up with two very athletic brothers.
+Because of that I never felt that my gender had anything to do with my strength or abilities.
 I could run, jump and throw further than both of them!

 A few people have told me along the way that I wouldn’t make it as a professional polo player because I was a girl.
 But polo is actually one of the few sports where men and women are able to compete on the same level.
 It does remain a male-dominated sport at the top.
-But this is not due to a lack of women’s strength or ability but rather the result of a lack of opportunities.
+But this is not due to a lack of women’s strength or ability.
+It is rather the result of a lack of opportunities.

-When a male and female of the same ability are pitted against each other for a position, more often than not, teams have been inclined to choose the male player because of the many perceptions surrounding the physical strength of men versus that of women.
-I’ve been told stories of back in the day when women had to disguise themselves as men to play or having their male counterparts sign petitions to allow them to play the higher levels of polo because they were more capable to do so.
+When a male and female of the same ability are pitted against each other for a position, more often than not, teams have been inclined to choose the male player.
+The reasons are the many perceptions surrounding the physical strength of men versus that of women.
+I’ve been told stories of back in the day when women had to disguise themselves as men to play.
+Or they even had their male counterparts sign petitions to allow them to play the higher levels of polo because they were more capable to do so.

 More and More Opportunities for Women Polo Players

-Thanks to the global pro-female movement, however, this is all changing and women are being given more and more opportunities in mixed polo as well as in terms of business, social and economic equality.
-Also, now, the women-only tournaments and leagues have given us a platform to show our skills and we are being taken more seriously than before.
+Thanks to the global pro-female movement, however, this is all changing.
+Women are being given more and more opportunities in mixed polo as well as in terms of business, social and economic equality.
+Also, now, the women-only tournaments and leagues have given us a platform to show our skills.
+As a result, we are being taken more seriously than before.

 So in many ways, I was lucky enough to come to polo at a time where women were much more accepted and given more opportunity than in previous years.
 It’s interesting and exciting being a woman in polo right now.
 There are tournaments and events popping up all over the world for us and it’s growing at a very fast rate.